294.87 acres in Wilson County, Texas

 - Status: Available

-PRICE REDUCTION AND PRICED TO SELL AT $5,500 PER ACRE SURFACE ONLY; 10% MINERALS AVAILABLE AT $100 PER ACRE ABOVE SURFACE PRICE!!!!
+PRICE REDUCTION AND PRICED TO SELL AT $4,950 PER ACRE SURFACE ONLY!!!!
+10% minerals available at price below.
 This ranch is out of an old family ranch known as the Gutzeit Ranch founded in the late 1800's.
 The ranch is being offered for the first time in over 120 years by a descendant of the original owners.
 The property is an attractive long and narrow sandy ranch with beautiful live oak trees within 30 minutes of downtown San Antonio and minutes from Floresville.

 Location - 22 miles southeast of downtown San Antonio between the communities of Elmendorf and Floresville along F.M.
-1303 The ranch has approximately 965 feet of direct insurable asphalt paved FM road frontage.
+1303 The ranch has approximately 1,203 feet or .228 mile of direct insurable asphalt paved FM road frontage.

 Land Features - The ranch has level to gently rolling land with 434 to 515 elevations.
 Mariana Creek bisects the southern portion of the property.
 This dry creek is an oak lined drainage.
 There are several drainages on the ranch which are the locations of the stock tanks.
 Much of the land has sandy soils.
 These soils provide are productive and conducive for a diverse plant tree community desired in this area of South Texas.
 Portions of this ranch in the sandy soils were once farmed in peanuts.
 Specific details regarding the soils are referenced on the soils map.
 The drainage areas likely have clay soils which hold water.